tarsmachine/tarsmachine.github.io/index.md

 ### A Search Engine for Hacker's Minds

-- Upload your knowledge base (blogs, personal wiki...) to join the network
+- A customizable-input search engine for the personal knowledge base
-- Search network-driven knowledge without noise and spam
+- It empowers you to search for network-based knowledge without any noise and spam.

 Desktop Demo: